cypress-io/cypress-documentation/content/guides/cloud/smart-orchestration.md

 does not make sense to continue running the remainder of a test suite** since the process has to start again upon merging of subsequent fixes and other code changes.
-When Auto Cancellation is enabled, once the number of failed tests goes over a preset threshold, the entire test run is cancelled.
+When Auto Cancellation is enabled, once the number of failed tests goes over a preset threshold, the entire test run is canceled.
 Note that any in-progress specs will continue to run to completion.

 <Alert type="success">